Career and Technical Education

 We have our students learn from the best instructors who are experts in their respective field and national and state educational organizations are taking notice:

-- Law, Public Safety and Security career pathway was awarded the national Excellence in Action Award from Advance CTE, an organization that advocates for high-quality Career and Technical Education (CTE) programs throughout the nation.
+- In 2017, the Law, Public Safety and Security career pathway was awarded the national Excellence in Action Award from Advance CTE, an organization that advocates for high-quality Career and Technical Education (CTE) programs throughout the nation.

 - Dr. Jaunine Fouché, MHS STEAM and Agricultural & Environmental Education Director, was one of the recipients of the 2016 Presidential Award for Excellence in Mathematics and Science Teaching (PAEMST).